Immigrating to Canada From the Uk?

-But now and then, the UK immigrant can make a boo-boo of an error.
+Now and then, the UK immigrant can make a boo-boo of an error.
 Take the Province of Newfoundland and Labrador.
 You will call the Province ….New- FOUND – land.
 This might get you deported.
 Newfoundland does not have the emphasis on the ‘found,’ it is on the LAND.
 The ‘found’ part of the name disappears completely when spoken about by Newfoundlanders; they say Newfoundland this way….Newf’nLAND.
-And, I got that straight from the mouths of two Newfoundlanders, again and again to eternity.
+And, I got that straight from the mouths of two Newfoundlanders, again and again to infinity.

 Other Canadian Oddities

-Buoy, you know the type of buoy that mark channels in rivers, aren’t pronounced ‘boy’.
+Buoy, you know the type of buoy that delineates channels in rivers, aren’t pronounced ‘boy’.
 No they are pronounced ‘Boo – eh’.
 That one I still haven’t figured out.

 Before I forget, bring lots of sunscreen and remember to pack your sunglasses.
 Not because of the wonderful summers Canada has, but for the winters.
 The snow begins to fall at the end of November, and continues to fall until the January thaw, which lasts all of three days.
-After the thaw, winter truly begins, and it snows along with the freezing rain, until the Ides of March.
+After the thaw, winter truly begins, and it snows along with the freezing rain, until the Ides of March - make that the Ides of May - OK?
 You will need the sunglasses to protect your eyes from the glare of the sun on the snow and ice.

-The sunscreen you will need to protect your face and hands from frostbite.
+You will need the sunscreen to protect your face and hands from frostbite.
 Not only does it snow and rain ice, but it gets rather chilly.
 The cold isn’t too bad, you can survive -39C as long as you have layers and layers of clothing on.
 The trouble comes with the wind.
 There is such a thing in Canada as the Wind Chill Effect.

 For instance, you can have a temperature of -26C, but with the wind chill it will feel like -37C.
 And believe me, that wind makes all the difference between life and death.
 Before you venture forth, slather on sunscreen, and make damn sure your journey is necessary before you finally open that door.